Gov. Abbott shuts schools through May 4; closes non-essential businesses

-AUSTIN — Schools in Texas will remain closed until at least early May as part of an executive order that Gov. Greg Abbott announced Tuesday to continue to stem the spread of the new coronavirus.
+AUSTIN — Gov. Greg Abbott on Tuesday told Texans to stay at home for the next month unless they are taking part in essential services and activities, announcing a heightened statewide standard to stem the spread of the new coronavirus.
+He also announced that schools would remain closed until at least May 4.

-A previous executive order from Abbott shuttered schools until midnight Friday, but his most recent order extends the shutdown until May 4.
-The order came hours after superintendents at Detroit, Rivercrest, Cooper and Clarksville ISDs said they would keep schools closed through May 1.
-Lamar County school superintendents decided Tuesday morning to wait for the governor’s press conference before making their determination.
+The order came hours after superintendents at Detroit, Rivercrest, Cooper and Clarksville ISDs said they would keep schools closed through May 1, a decision based on the latest federal guidelines.
+Lamar County school superintendents decided Tuesday morning to wait for the governor’s afternoon press conference before making their determination.

+During a news conference at the Texas Capitol, Abbott declined to call his latest executive order a shelter-in-place or stay-at-home order, arguing such labels leave the wrong impression and that he wants Texans to know, for example, they can still go to the grocery store.
+But in an interview afterward, he said "it's a fact" that the executive order nonetheless brings Texas up to speed with states that have issued orders with those labels.

+"States that have adopted 'stay-at-home' policies or even some that use 'shelter-in-place' are very close to ours, which is, if you had to put a label on it, it would be 'essential services and activities only,'" Abbott said, drawing parallels between Texas and even New York, the epicenter of the pandemic in the United States.
+"If you’re not engaged in an essential service or activity, then you need to be at home for the purpose of slowing the spread of Covid-19."

 "Local government may require more restrictions than what is in the governor’s order, but they cannot require less than what the governor ordered,” Bell said.